 Heat the oven to 300 degrees Fahrenheit and line a rimmed baking sheet with foil if you want boudin with a seared, crispy texture.

 Coat the foil with a thin sheen of oil and place the boudin links on it, spacing them at least 1 inch apart.
 Slide the boudin in the oven.

-Bake the boudin for 20 to 25 minutes, turning over the links every 5 to 10 minutes with tongs.
+Bake the boudin for 20 to 25 minutes, turning over the links every five to 10 minutes with tongs.

-Take the boudin out of the oven and check for an internal temperature of 165 F by inserting a meat thermometer in the center of a link lengthwise.
+Take the boudin out of the oven and check for an internal temperature of 145 F by inserting a meat thermometer in the center of a link lengthwise.
+According to the Academy of Nutrition and Dietetics, this is the minimum safe temperature for consumption of pork products.
 Serve hot and steaming.

 Place the boudin in the pan after the water starts simmering.
-Simmer the boudin for 5 minutes after the water returns to a simmer.
+Simmer the boudin for five minutes after the water returns to a simmer.

 Lay the boudin links on the grill, spacing each at least 1 inch from the next.

-Grill the boudin links for about 2 minutes on each side.
+Grill the boudin links for about two minutes on each side.
 Take the links off the grill and check the internal temperature before serving.

 Read more: Can You Eat Sausages on a Low-Carb Diet?